 - GoPro or cell phone for pictures – The smoke effect as the warm water hit the cold air was really cool

-We decided to repeat the same road trip again on our third trip to Rome, but this time we selected to stop in a small town in Chianciano.
+We decided to repeat the same road trip again on our third trip to Rome, but this time, we decided to stop in a small town in Chianciano.

 This settlement is located near Montepulciano, a well-known Italian wine town.
 We went in October this time, so it was a little warmer.

-We wanted a spa day after all of our walking in Rome, but we were on a budget.
+After all of our walking in Rome, we wanted a spa day, but we were on a budget.

 We began our journey at the charming Hotel Lory, where the staff spoke little English but served a delicious breakfast and presented us with amazing views like out of a movie.

 It was also only €56, making it a fantastic deal.
-Because it offers its own couple’s spa services and pool room, this is a romantic hotel.
+This is a romantic hotel because it offers its own couple’s spa services and pool room.

-Romantic spa packages and couple’s treatments are available on their website.
+Romantic spa packages and couples’ treatments are available on their website.
 We didn’t have time to take advantage of their couple’s spa package, but I want to do so in the future.
 Check out my YouTube Video about my experience there.‘

 #4 Watch a Beautiful Tuscan Sunset